romana1234/ada-template-website/Intro.md

-## When where the movies released ?
-How much money did they generate ?
+## When were the movies released?
+How much money did they generate?
 How long are they?

 <img src="https://user-images.githubusercontent.com/100930184/209135056-d01d29b5-1cb8-40ab-bf99-d5d9492dca43.png" width="700" />

+### Did you know that?

-As it can be seen on the left hand-side histogram, most movies have a runtime of 100 minutes.
-Movie runtime has a mean of 94 and median of 93 minutes, 75% of movies have a runtime below 106 minutes.
+...most movies have a runtime of 100 minutes?
+Movie runtime has a mean of 94 and a median of 93 minutes, and 75% of movies have a runtime below 106 minutes.
 It is interesting to see that there are two peaks of runtime around 15 and 95 minutes.

 For better visualisation, 45 films were discarded to do the runtime histogram (those with runtime > 500 minutes).
 These outliers made the histogram difficult to read even in log-log scale.
 They correspond to 0.07% of the movies in the dataset.